 Day 5-6 - XianThe imperial centre of China for 2,000 years, Xi'an is now a vibrant, modern city dotted with many interesting historical sites.
 A monument pays homage to the fact that this was the start of the famous ancient trading route of the Silk Road and the city is still surrounded by city walls.Your leader will take you on a short walking tour of the city centre, showing you some of the highlights such as the Bell & Drum Towers, Muslim Quarter, the City Walls and Gates.Explore Xi'an's most famous site - the Terracotta Warriors.
 It takes around an hour to get there and you'll hear all about this incredible archaeological find, discovered by farmers digging a well in 1976 after being buried for thousands of years.
 These clay statues of soldiers, horses and chariots, all standing in battle formation, were commissioned by the emperor of the Qin dynasty as part of his mausoleum and a number of pits are now on view to the public.Visit the impressive Tang Dynasty Small or Big Wild Goose Pagodas.
 The Small Wild Goose Pagoda is in a newly renovated scenic area which is very popular with locals especially in the evenings when there is a nightly light & music show around the many fountains.
 The Xi'an Museum and Jianfu Temple are also nearby.One of the oldest mosques in China, the Great Mosque in Xi'an features an unusual blend of Chinese and Islamic architecture.
 Still in use today, the mosque serves as a place of worship for Xi'an's large muslim population, made up predominantly of the Hui minority.
 Although non-Muslims are not allowed within the main hall itself, a visit during one of the five daily prayer times adds another dimension of spirituality, no matter what your religion.Catch an overnight train to Shanghai (approx 16 hrs).Included ActivitiesXi'an - Walking tourOptional ActivitiesTerracotta Warriors - CNY150Bell & Drum Towers - CNY50Cycling on City Wall - CNY80Big Wild Goose Pagoda - CNY80Great Mosque - CNY25Small Wild Goose Pagoda - CNY50

-Day 7 - ShanghaiArrive in Shanghai and take the subway to our accommodation.We have a full day here to explore.
-Don't worry if you don't fit everything in as we will be returning to Shanghai to conclude our tour and highly recommend adding on a few extra days.
-Some things you might like to do during your time here include:Join your leader for a walking tour of historical Shanghai including the Bund with its spectacular array of art deco style buildings, the narrow winding lanes of the Nongtang or the European-influenced French Concession.Visit the Propaganda Museum for a fascinating look at China's revolutionary past.Get a bird's eye view of the city from the Pearl Tower's observation decks.The impressive Shanghai Museum houses one of the best collections of Chinese bronze and artwork - you could easily spend the whole day here discovering the various exhibitions.Wander the Yuyuan Gardens.
+Day 7 - ShanghaiArrive in Shanghai and take the subway to our accommodation.We have a full day here to explore today.
+However don't worry if you can't fit everything in as we will be returning to Shanghai on Day 11 & 12.
+Some things you might like to do during your time in Shanghai include:Join your leader for a walking tour of historical Shanghai including the Bund with its spectacular array of art deco style buildings, the narrow winding lanes of the Nongtang or the European-influenced French Concession.Visit the Propaganda Museum for a fascinating look at China's revolutionary past.Get a bird's eye view of the city from the Pearl Tower's observation decks.The impressive Shanghai Museum houses one of the best collections of Chinese bronze and artwork - you could easily spend the whole day here discovering the various exhibitions.Wander the Yuyuan Gardens.
 These famous classical gardens were completed in 1577 by Pan Yunduan, a government official of the Ming Dynasty.Included ActivitiesShanghai - Walking tourOptional ActivitiesPropaganda Museum - CNY20Shanghai - Shanghai Museum - FreeYuyuan Gardens - CNY40Urban Planning Exhibition Centre - CNY30

 Day 8-10 - Huangshan & HongcunDays 8-9 HuangshanTravel by public bus to Huangshan (approx 6 hours), otherwise known as Yellow Mountain.
 We will stay here in a local guesthouse for the next two nights.The 72 peaks of Huangshan provide some of China's most stunning scenery.
 The paths are steep and often slippery, so you will need good fitness and suitable hiking shoes.
 How you explore the mountain is up to you, and either way can be taken by cable car.
 The eastern steps are shorter (7.5km, approx 3-4 hours), but with less spectacular views.
 The western steps take longer (15 km) and is more difficult.
 We recommend taking the cable car up, exploring the trails at the summit and then descending via the western steps.Please note that Huangshan is subject to dramatic changes in weather.
 You will need to be prepared for mist, fog, rain and cool temperatures.
 September & October are considered the best months to visit Huangshan weather wise.
 In any season you should ensure that you take enough clothing, food and water supplies as well as extra money in case the weather changes and you need to take the cable car instead of hiking.
 As one of China's premier sights, you should also be prepared for crowds of domestic tourists during public holidays, although at any time of the year there can be long waits for the cable car.After taking in the iconic beauty of Huangshan, which despite the crowds and unpredictable weather is a rewarding destination, we return to our guesthouse for a well earned rest.Day 10 HongcunHead by public transport through the bamboo and pine forests of Anhui provice to the picturesque villages of the Huizhou region.A number of the villages are now UNESCO World Heritage sights and were even the backdrop to scenes in Crouching Tiger, Hidden Dragon.We stay overnight in a village guesthouse, giving us plenty of time to wander the maze of cobbled alleys, admiring Ming dynasty architecture and ornate stone carvings, or clambering up into the hillsides for panoramic views of the pretty as a picture traditional settlements.You might like to explore more villages on your own by bike or public transport, or just meander through the little market or along the waterways on foot.Included ActivitiesHongcun - Guided village tour